 As the words continue to get lost in translation, expect to hear some fun and raucous laughter from the back of the car.

 7. The Theme Song Game

-If you enjoy music you are going to love the Theme Song Game on those long car rides.
+If you enjoy music, then Audio Listed‘s Brandon thinks that you are going to love playing the Theme Song Game on those long car rides.
 In this game, the first player begins to hum the theme song from a well-known television program.

 As he or she hums, the other participants in the game take turns guessing the show to which that theme song refers.
 The player that guesses the correct television show is awarded a point and earns the right to hum the next song.